henrypugh/agents/README.md

   - `_create_plan()`: Create a plan for a task
   - `_execute_plan()`: Execute the created plan
   - `_generate_recommendations()`: Generate recommendations from results

+### Agent Runner
+- **Purpose**: Run SimpleAgent for code analysis tasks
+- **Responsibilities**:
+  - Initialize and run SimpleAgent
+  - Process command line arguments and task inputs
+- **Key Methods**:
+  - `run()`: Run SimpleAgent

+## Examples

+The project includes example implementations in the `examples/` directory:

+1. **SimpleAgent (`examples/simple_agent.py`)**
+   - Self-directed agent for code analysis tasks
+   - Creates and executes plans using available tools
+   - Generates recommendations based on findings

+2. **Agent Runner (`examples/agent_runner.py`)**
+   - Runner script for SimpleAgent
+   - Initializes and runs the SimpleAgent for code analysis tasks
+   - Processes command line arguments and task inputs

+These examples demonstrate how to build specialized agents using the core MCP Client components.
+See the README in the examples directory for more details on running and creating examples.

 ## Developer Cheatsheet